So Many Decisions to Make

-But occasionally one paralyzes you.
-You want to make the God-honoring choice, if you only knew what that was.
-You’ve already prayed and prayed (right?).
+But occasionally one choice will paralyze us.
+We want to pick the God-honoring decision.
+If we only knew what that was.

-Here are five principles from scripture to help.
+Here are five truths from scripture to help us make better choices.

 1. Tune out distractions to tune in to God